AaronDenHond/challenge-workflow/readme.md

 done : routing to right ticket pool, access for agents/admins and clients, making comment entitiy and showing it on the template.

 TODO : add table header for comments etc.

+### Current Functionality :

+- Guest can register and become Users.
+Default role is ROLE_USER, which clients have.

+- Hierarchical role system : Agents and Managers will also have ROLE_USER.

+- Authentication : for registering and logging in.

+- Rerouting for most links/buttons in place.

+- Rerouting on log in depending on role.

+- Ticket CRUD for agents and managers.

+- User CRUD for managers.

+- Access Control depending on roles.

+- Routes :
+  CLIENTS : / (homepage), /logissue (new ticket for clients), /mytickets (ticket by clientID) AGENTS : / (homepage), tickets (overall ticket pool for agents, agent tickets and client tickets) /ticket/new (new ticket by agent)
+  MANAGER : same as agent, with /user (user crud for managers only)

+//setStatus closed if client wants to close ticket.

+//name relation to user not userID, mysql will it as user_id_id and namings make functions awkward to use.
+// NAME A RELATION TO THE ENTITY NAME, NOT THE PROPERTY.
+// Entity is Model in MVC AND Repositories are also Model, C is Controller, Form and Templates are View.